Option pricing in Sandwiched Volterra Volatility model: Smoothing payoff functionals by Malliavin integration by parts

-In the remaining part of the paper, we will apply the results of Section \ref{sec: Malliavin} to numerical computation of prices of options with discontinuous payoff.
-We will utilize the quadrature technique via Malliavin integration by parts proposed initially in \cite{AN2015} and adapted to fBm-driven stochastic volatility in \cite{BMdP2018, MYT2020}.
-The idea of the method is as follows: using the Malliavin calculus techniques, one can replace the discontinuous functional $f$ under the expectation with a locally Lipschitz one and the latter expression is far more convenient for numerical algorithms and guarantees a better convergence rate.
+In the remaining part of the paper, we tackle directly the computation of option prices with a focus on discontinuous payoffs.
+As explained earlier in the Introduction, discontinuities in the payoff function $f$ lead to deterioration of the convergence rate of $\mathbb E f(\widehat S(T))$ to $\mathbb Ef(S(T))$, where $\widehat S$ denotes some discretization of $S$, which causes an undesirable bias in Monte Carlo computations.
+In order to overcome this issue, we will apply the results of Section \ref{sec: Malliavin} and utilize the quadrature technique via Malliavin integration by parts proposed initially in \cite{AN2015} and adapted to fBm-driven stochastic volatility in \cite{BMdP2018, MYT2020}.
+The idea of the method is as follows: using the Malliavin calculus techniques, one can replace the discontinuous functional $f$ under the expectation with a locally Lipschitz one.
+The latter expression is far more convenient for numerical algorithms and guarantees a better convergence rate.
 In this Section, we explain this smoothing technique whereas the numerical algorithm and the corresponding convergence results will be provided in Section \ref{sec: numerics}.
-Note that in the papers \cite{AN2015, BMdP2018, MYT2020} mentioned above $\mathbb E f(S_1(T), ... , S_d(T))$ is computed w.r.t. the physical measure and not the martingale one, i.e. the numerical algorithms described there concern the \textit{expected payoff} rather then the \textit{option price}.
-However, it is possible to modify the method to account for a measure change and we explain this modification in Subsection \ref{subsec: Malliavin duality approach, measure change}.
+Note that, in the papers \cite{BMdP2018, MYT2020} mentioned above, $\mathbb E f(S_1(T), ... , S_d(T))$ is computed w.r.t. the physical measure and not the martingale one, i.e. the numerical algorithms described there concern the \textit{expected payoff} rather than the \textit{option price}.
+However, thanks to the results of Subsection \ref{ssec: martingale measures}, we have a detailed description of equivalent local martingale measures on the market and hence are able to modify the method to account for a measure change.
+We explain this modification in Subsection \ref{subsec: Malliavin duality approach, measure change}.